Joey Meneses Player Props: Nationals vs. Dodgers

 Joey Meneses At The Plate

-- Meneses has an OPS of .722, fueled by an OBP of .336 and a team-best slugging percentage of .386 this season.
+- Meneses leads Washington in slugging percentage (.383) thanks to 15 extra-base hits.

-- Among the qualified hitters in MLB action, he ranks 18th in batting average, 82nd in on-base percentage, and 118th in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 21st, his on-base percentage ranks 81st, and he is 118th in the league in slugging.

-- Meneses has picked up a hit in 35 of 50 games this season, with multiple hits 17 times.
+- Meneses has picked up a hit in 70.6% of his 51 games this season, with at least two hits in 33.3% of those games.

-- He has hit a home run in two of 50 games played this year, and in 0.9% of his plate appearances.
+- He has gone deep in two of 51 games played this season, and in 0.9% of his plate appearances.

-- Meneses has an RBI in 18 of 50 games this year, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in three contests.
+- Meneses has had an RBI in 18 games this year (35.3%), including five multi-RBI outings (9.8%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.